octobercms/docs/3.x/extend/lists/structures.md

 }
 ```

-Then inside your relation configuration, you should enable the `showReorder` option and disable the `showTree` option.
+Then inside your relation configuration, you should enable the `showReorder` property and disable the `showTree` property.

 ```yaml
 roles: